Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 St. Paul's Cathedral | Edificio con punta ©Jacob Hilton

-April is a month full of colour, festivals and lots to see and do in London.
+April is a month full of colour, festivals and lots of things to see and do in London.
 After the harsh winters in the UK, people welcome the spring weather and the parks and streets of the English capital are bursting with life.
-The fourth month of the year also coincides with some of the most important events and festivals, such as Easter and the festivities of the patron saint of England, St George's Day.

-The arrival of good weather also opens up the possibility of doing activities that would be unfeasible in the cold and rainy winter.
-For example, enjoying the famous and traditional five o'clock tea on a terrace or sailing along the Thames on one of its dinner cruises.
-If you want to know what to do and see in London in April, here are the best options.
+The arrival of the good weather also opens up the possibility of doing activities that would be unviable in the cold and rain of winter.
+For example, enjoying the traditional five o'clock tea on a terrace or sailing along the Thames on a cruise.
+If you want to know what to do and what to see in London in April, here are the best options.

 1. Sail the waters of the Thames